 1. Corinthians 7. - Christian marriage

-In the seventh chapter of the First Letter to the Corinthians we find one of the most important chapters in the New Testament concerning marriage.
+In the seventh chapter of the First Epistle to the Corinthians we find one of the most important chapters in the New Testament concerning marriage.
 It would be a good idea for all married couples to read this chapter and discuss it.

 In this chapter, Paul gives instructions to the Church as an experienced and caring shepherd.
 He is not offensive or harsh, but calmly offers advice.